-Special Requirements for Course Completion and Program Continuation: This course comprises of both individual and group evaluation components and each student must achieve a passing grade of B-(65%) in each of these components, as well as in the overall course, in order to receive a passing grade for the course.
+Special Requirements for Course Completion and Program Continuation: In order to pass the course, a grade of at least B- (65%) must be obtained as a total course mark.
 This course falls under the regulations concerning individual and group evaluation.
 Please refer to the section on marks in the Rules and Regulations for Student Evaluation and Promotion.